We all know that Virginia is for lovers — but is it for savers, too?

 Housing Costs in Virginia

 That said, the value of Virginia homes seems to be on track with the U.S. market.
-According to Zillow, in October 2021 the typical home value in the state was $343,138 — which is about in line with the nationwide typical home value of $312,728.
+According to Zillow, in February 2023 the typical home value in the state was $351,581 — which is slightly less than the nationwide typical U.S. home value of $359,000.

 Of course, the exact value of homes in Virginia varies widely depending on which area you’re considering.
-Here are Zillow’s typical home values in Virginia by metro area in September 2021 (except where marked by an asterisk, which indicates the value is current as of August 2021):
+Here are Zillow’s typical home values in Virginia by metro area in January 2023:

 Typical Home Price